-Before going into the details of the project initiation phase, it’s better to discuss the five phases of project management.
-All projects are temporary endeavors which means they have a specific timeframe and a lifecycle.
-For simplicity and better control, project managers divide the entire project into five distinct phases that are interconnected and have their own start and end-points.
+All projects are temporary endeavors, which means they have a specific timeframe and a lifecycle.
+For simplicity and greater control, project managers divide an entire project into five distinct phases that are interconnected and which have their own start and end-points

 Project initiation is the first phase of the project management life cycle and in this stage, companies decide if the project is needed and how beneficial it will be for them.
 The two metrics that are used to judge a proposed project and determine the expectations from it are the business case and feasibility study.

-Major decisions that establish the direction and resource requirements, like the project charter and selecting the stakeholders, are made during this phase.
+- Take major decisions that establish the direction and resource requirements, like the project charter and selecting the project stakeholders, are made during this phase.
 The stakeholders arrive at a clear objective to ensure everyone stays on the same page in terms of how the project should proceed.

-There will be multiple checks during and after the execution to prevent miscommunication and to ensure the project stays on track throughout its course.
+- There will be multiple checks during and after project execution to prevent miscommunication and to ensure the project stays on track throughout its course.
 However, precious time and resources might get wasted which is undesirable.

-Effective project management requires you to maximize benefits and minimize costs while delivering ‘value’ to the customer.
-Having a clear objective helps you achieve all this.
+- Effective project management requires you to maximize benefits and minimize costs while delivering ‘value’ to the customer.
+Having a clear project objective helps you achieve all this.

-Now that we have established what project initiation is and why it is so important, it’s time to see how effective managers initiate their projects.
-Here are the key steps in initiating a project process:
+Now that we have established what project initiation is and why it is so important, it’s time to see what are the key steps in the project initiation checklist and how project managers initiate their projects.

 The business case is an important document that explains how the project’s goals align with the company’s long-term plans.
 This document explains why should the company spend its technical, financial, and human resources on the specific project.

 An ideal business case does not talk about any technical details of the project and focuses solely on the business aspects.
-It is made to convince the upper-management to approve the project and answers their concerns related to possible financial and business-related risks.
+It is made to convince the upper management to approve the project and answer their concerns related to possible financial and business-related risks.